IN MEMORY OF ALMA GRAYCE MILLER

 2. Submit four clear copies of each manuscript.
 On the manuscript, write the title of the piece, the composer’s age, and number of years of study.
 The composer’s name must not appear on the manuscript.

-3. Submit a digital file of the composer playing the composition to [email protected].
-Alternatively, submit two (2) good-quality CDs by mail.
-Use only music CDs (ex.
-Memorex Music CD-R).
-Label the entry with the title of the composition only.
+3. Submit a digital file (mp3 or mp4) of the composition to [email protected] Label the entry with the title of the composition only.

-Mail application, manuscripts, CDs (if digital file is not possible), 2 rating sheets, and one check per studio, payable to NVMTA, to:
+4. Mail application, manuscripts, 2 copies of the rating sheet and one check per studio payable to NVMTA to:

 1220 Bishopsgate Way